manoelpqueiroz/galactipy/.gitlab/merge_request_templates/Priority Patching.md

 - [ ] I have assembled the minimal configuration to resolve the root cause of the issue;
 - [ ] I have tested my implementation to confirm the issue is resolved;
-- [ ] I have either:
+- Regarding versioning: <!-- Pick only one -->
-  - Bumped the Galactipy [version][9] appropriately as my final commit for this change;
+  - [ ] I have bumped the Galactipy [version][9] appropriately as my final commit for this change;
-  - Kept the Galactipy version the same, as it does not change end-user files.
+  - [ ] I have kept the Galactipy version the same, as it does not change end-user files.
 >>>

 >>> [!tip] :reminder_ribbon: Contribution control